-Where a licensing inspector or Police Officer observes a person committing an infringement offence or has reasonable cause to believe that an infringement offence is being or has been committed by that person, they may issue an infringement notice to that person for an amount not exceeding \$1,000.
+Where a Licensing Inspector or Police Officer observes a person committing an infringement offence or has reasonable cause to believe that an infringement offence is being or has been committed by that person, they may issue an infringement notice to that person for an amount not exceeding \$1,000.

-Offences for which infringement notices may be issued may be prosecuted through the courts and on being found guilty may incur up to the maximum fine (except for an offence against section 259 - Failure to comply with certain requirements or restrictions imposed by or under this Act - which can only result in an infringement notice).
+Offences for which infringement notices may be issued may be prosecuted through the courts and on being found guilty may incur up to the maximum fine (except for an offence against section 259 - failure to comply with certain requirements or restrictions, which can only result in an infringement notice).
+The following table summarises infringement offences.